 Using this “How Hungry Am I?” activity helps kids think about the ways their bodies give them signals telling them when they need to eat.
 The more kids practice with this activity, the more attuned they will become to their body’s signals.

-See the full activity and instructions on here Health Powered Kids
+See the full activity and instructions here: Health Powered Kids

 9. Breathing Exercises

-Breathing exercises help children gain control of their bodies, teaching them awareness and health calm down strategies.
+Breathing exercises help children gain control of their bodies, teaching them awareness and healthy calm-down strategies.

 10. When I Get Angry